Patch-Based Inference

 4. patch_inference(): Batch inference with optional NIfTI output

-Key points: - Preprocessing parameters (apply_reorder, target_spacing, pre_inference_tfms) MUST match training - Pass model directly to PatchInferenceEngine - no need for fastai Learner at inference time - Hann windowing (aggregation_mode='hann') produces smooth boundaries between patches - keep_largest_component=True can clean up small spurious predictions
+Key points: - Preprocessing parameters (normalization, apply_reorder, target_spacing) are carried in the saved config and applied automatically, so they match training by construction - Pass model directly to PatchInferenceEngine - no need for fastai Learner at inference time - Hann windowing (aggregation_mode='hann') produces smooth boundaries between patches - keep_largest_component=True can clean up small spurious predictions

 When to use patch-based inference: - Large images that don’t fit in GPU memory - Variable-sized inputs (no resizing needed) - Memory-constrained environments